-Automated cells allow you to decrease cycle times and cost-per-piece while improving quality.
+Automated cells, bar feeders and APLs allow you to decrease cycle times and cost-per-piece while improving quality.
 This allows you to better compete on a global scale.
-Additionally, the flexibility of robots enables you to retool a cell to exceed the capabilities of your competition.
+Additionally, the flexibility of automation integration enables you to retool a cell to exceed the capabilities of your competition.

-A robot has the ability to work at a constant speed, unattended, 24/7.
-That means you’ve got the potential to produce more.
-New products can be more quickly introduced into the production process and new product programming can be done offline with no disruption to existing processes.
+A robot has the ability to work at a constant speed, unattended, 24/7, as do bar feeders and APLs.
+Automation in manufacturing means you’ve got the potential to produce more.
+New products can be quickly introduced into the production process and new product programming can be done offline with no disruption to existing processes.

-Automated cells typically perform the manufacturing process with less variability than human workers.
+Automated cells, bar feeders and APLs typically perform the manufacturing process with better consistency than human machinists.
 This results in greater control and consistency of product quality.

 By streamlining equipment and processes, reducing scrap and using less space, automation uses less energy.
-Reducing your environmental footprint can save real money.
+A key benefit of automation is that it reduces your environmental footprint which can save you real money.

-Consistent production by robots allows a shop to reliably predict timing and costs.
-That predictability permits a tighter margin on most any project.
+Consistent production by automation integration allows a shop to reliably predict timing and costs.
+That predictability permits a tighter margin on almost any project.

 Automated cells have large amounts of potential capacity concentrated in one compact system.
 This allows shops to produce parts in-house that have previously been outsourced.